georgevdd/blender-eclipse/README.md

       Eclipse workspace.
     - Environment
       - `PYDEV_SRC_PATH` `${bundle_location:org.python.pydev}/pysrc`
+        This setting tells the Eclipse Connector for Blender where it should find the PyDev source code.
     - Apply

 ---

-NOTE: The new Run Configuration *must* be given a valid Project field, otherwise it will silently not set up its environment variables properly.
+NOTE: The new Run Configuration *must* be given a valid "Project" field, otherwise it will silently not set up its environment variables properly.
 It's not clear to me why this is.